 A different approach is also emerging: a small but growing number of security vendors are offering customers warranties that would indemnify them for costs and penalties incurred should an attack succeed despite installation and proper use of a security product (MIT Technology Review).

-This CyberWire look back at the Week that Was discusses events affecting Australia, Canada, China, Denmark, Germany, India, NATO/OTAN, New Zealand, Russia, Ukraine, the United Kingdom, and the United States.
+Today's issue includes events affecting Australia, Canada, China, Denmark, Germany, India, NATO/OTAN, New Zealand, Russia, Ukraine, United Kingdom, United States.